webislife/wc-wysiwyg/README.md

 </wc-wysiwyg>
 ```

 See full demo - [wc-wysiwyg demo](https://webislife.ru/demo/wc-wysiwyg/) list and demo of all editor features

 Dont forgot star on git!
 Thank you!
 Enojoy!

-Dev by strokoff.ru - make web, not war)
+Dev by strokoff - make web, not war)